fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/pre-install/sign-up-as-a-seller.md

 ---
-title: Fast Woocommerce Docs
+title: "Fast WooCommerce Docs: Onboard as a Seller"
 description: Getting Started with Fast on Woocommerce!
-Quickstart
-keywords: Fast Woocommerce Quickstart
+keywords: Fast Woocommerce onboarding
 ---

-# Onboard as a Seller with WooCommerce
+# Pre Install Step 3: Onboard as a Seller with WooCommerce

 ## Prerequisites